-Throughout the growing season, give your plants regular boosts of energy with Miracle Gro® Performance Organics® All Purpose Plant Nutrition.
+Throughout the growing season, give your plants regular boosts of energy with Miracle-Gro® Performance Organics® Edibles Plant Nutrition.
 Plants need extra nutrients to produce bountiful harvests, particularly big, hungry plants like tomatoes and peppers.
 Make sure to read the directions on the package so you’ll add just the right amount of plant food.

 6. Maintain With Mulch